abdullahhashmi01/Mental-Health-Chatbot/README.md

 Structured like a real ML project — components, pipelines, config, logging, and custom exceptions — instead of one big script.

-> ⚠️ **Disclaimer:** Student/demo project, not a medical device or crisis
-> service.
-Includes a basic keyword-based safety net that redirects
-> crisis-related messages to real helplines.

 ---